-- 1. Report bullying incidents to staff and SLT - 2.
-All cases of bullying will be recorded by staff. - 3.
-In particular cases parents should be informed and will be asked to come in to a meeting to discuss the problem - 4.
-If necessary and appropriate, police will be consulted - 5.
-The bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly - 6.
-An attempt will be made to help the bully (bullies) change their behaviour
+- 1. Report bullying incidents to staff who will then pass to the SLT/Learning mentor. - 2.
+All reports of bullying will be recorded by staff on CPOMS and investigated. - 3.
+In particular cases parents will be informed and will be asked to come in to a meeting to discuss the problem. - 4.
+If necessary and appropriate, the police will be consulted. - 5.
+Bullying behaviour or threats of bullying must be investigated and the bullying stopped quickly. - 6.
+An attempt will be made to help the bully (bullies) change their behaviour.